stripedpajamas/ssb-over-ssh/README.md

   sudo ufw allow OpenSSH
-  sudo ufw allow from 127.0.0.1 to any port 8008 proto tcp sudo ufw allow from 127.0.0.1 to any port 8007 proto tcp sudo ufw allow from 127.0.0.1 to any port 8043 proto tcp # for ssb-npm-registry if desired sudo ufw enable
+  sudo ufw allow from 127.0.0.1 to any port 8008 proto tcp sudo ufw allow from 127.0.0.1 to any port 8007 proto tcp sudo ufw allow from 127.0.0.1 to any port 8043 proto tcp # for ssb-npm-registry if needed sudo ufw enable
   ```
 - install node/npm